piax93/tm-better-teams-scores/README.md

-# tm-better-teams-scores
+# Better Teams Scores

-Openplanet plugin to show team scores during online matches
+Openplanet plugin to show team scores during online matches.
+It tries to mimic the interface used by the official match making mode.